OFFICE OF TAX POLICY RESEARCH

 the Centre for Business Taxation, Said Business School, University of

-Oxford, OTPR will be co-sponsoring a conference on "Tax Systems" in Oxford
+Oxford, OTPR co-sponsored a conference on "Tax Systems" in Oxford

 More photos of both the Subnational Government